centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 </soap:Envelope>
 ```

-## Orders - Retail 1 - Event
+## Direct-to-Consumer orders: Event

 [https://docs.centra.com/soap/index.php?op=events_Get](https://docs.centra.com/soap/index.php?op=events_Get)

 This example uses the events_Get operation to get order events.
-The response contains an order from the retail store, and examples after this one will update the order.
+The response contains an order from the direct-to-consumer store, and examples after this one will update the order.

 Notice that order has a `<shipment>` on it.
-Sometimes Centra is configured to automatically create shipments for retail orders.
+Sometimes Centra is configured to automatically create shipments for direct-to-consumer orders.
 It can also be configured to not do that.
 In that case you would need to create the shipment.
 (This is illustrated in the wholesale order examples.)

 ### Request